Rh2001/FS25-Test/README.md

 ## Todo

-- OAuth for logging in.
+- JWT for logging in.
 - Use Stripe for a mock payment method.